Grand Canyon National Park is one of the most iconic and magical landscapes in the United States.

 Watching the sunset is a jovial affair, and all of the viewpoints will be crowded.
 There is something about sharing a sunset with dozens of other travelers that makes the stunning event even more memorable.

 Best Places to Watch the Sunrise on the South Rim

-As much as I love traveling with dogs, I don’t usually bring them to the national parks.
+As much as I love traveling with dogs, I don’t usually bring them to national parks.
 I have not found the parks to be very dog-friendly, and there are so many other beautiful destinations (national forests) that are.
-Grand Canyon National Park is a definite exception.
+Grand Canyon National Park is an exception.

 Perhaps it’s because there is less emphasis on wildlife at the Grand Canyon, but we saw dogs just about everywhere.
 They are allowed in all of the campgrounds, within Grand Canyon Village, and on the Rim Trail.
 They are not allowed on the trails into the canyon, but there is an onsite kennel in Grand Canyon Village if you feel the need to explore without your dog.

 Final Thoughts on Visiting Grand Canyon National Park

 The Grand Canyon is a magical, but busy place.
 If you like your wilderness experience to be wild, consider visiting in the off-season, between October and April.